-Well technically it’s also a pate.
-What sets terrine apart in essence is how its prepared.
-Baked in a dish lined with puff pastry, sometimes with gelatin, terrine is an elegant and highly presentable spread centerpiece.
+Well, technically it’s also a pate.
+What sets terrine apart, in essence, is how it’s prepared.
+Baked in a dish lined with puff pastry, sometimes with gelatin, the terrine is an elegant and highly presentable spread centerpiece.
 Expect this lovely loaf to be the talk of the table.

 Foie Gras is just that, very fatty duck liver.
-It can come from duck or goose, but you’re most likely to find it from duck.
-It can be served as anything from a pate, to a mousse, or even sliced.
-It can appear in any of these varieties on the charcuterie platter, and the place it holds is valuable for the tasting experience.
+It can come from duck or goose, but you’re most likely to find it from a duck.
+Foie Gras can be served as anything from a pate, to a mousse, or even sliced.
+You can find it in any of these varieties on the charcuterie platter, and the place it holds is valuable for the tasting experience.

-It can compliment both cheese and herb breads or crackers.
-It is pale in color, and provides a notably rich and succulent taste.
-It’s considered a well loved delicacy in France.
+It can complement both cheese and herb bread or crackers.
+It is pale in color and provides a notably rich and succulent taste.
+It’s considered a well-loved delicacy in France.
 The Torchon variation (french for tea towel) is wrapped in towel or cheesecloth before being poached in water into usually a cylindrical shape which is how it’s served.
 The process takes days, which involves cooling, and resting.